Shr1ftyy/belief-tom/README.md

 ``` -->

 ## Contributing
-At the moment, this is just a partial implementation - the belief inference and training componenent as well as the reward mechanics
+At the moment, this is just a partial implementation - the belief inference and training components as well as the reward mechanics
 for the agents need to be implemented and reworked.
 [This pull request](https://github.com/Shr1ftyy/belief-tom/pull/2) provides an
-overview of the progress made towards creating a full working implementation, and can be used as a guide to help complete the work
+overview of the progress made towards creating a fully working implementation, and can be used as a guide to help complete the work
 for anyone who may choose to pick up the torch :) .

 ## Diagrammatic Overview